renaissance-publishing/renaissance/content/chapters/26-items.md

 Maces combine the weighted head of an axe with the ease-of-use of a club.
-Modern maces are designed to be simple to use and cheap to manufacture, while being more capable of defeating armor than clubs—though as heavy armor become more sophisticated (and better padded\!), simple maces are once again becoming ineffective.
+Modern maces are designed to be simple to use and cheap to manufacture, while being more capable of defeating armor than clubs — though as heavy armor become more sophisticated (and better padded\!), simple maces are once again becoming ineffective.
 Maces are also commonly used by those opposed to cutting or cleaving an opponent.